 The world’s oldest restaurant is renowned for its roasted suckling pig and its popular clientele.

-10. Fun facts about Spain
+10. Fun Facts about Spain

 Another interesting fact about Spain is the world’s biggest food fight of La Tomatina.
 It is a festival that is held in the Valencian town of Bunol.
 The cynosure of the festival is participants throwing tomatoes at each other in exuberance and getting involved in tomato fights solely for entertainment and amusement purposes.
 During a week’s festivities in Bunol, it’s held on the last Wednesday of August.

-11. Fashion facts about Spain
+11. Fashion Facts about Spain

-The world’s first spray-on clothing that can be worn, washed, and worn again is developed by Spanish Fashion Designer Manel Torres.
+The world’s first spray-on clothing that can be worn, washed, and worn again was developed by Spanish Fashion Designer Manel Torres.
 He, unitedly with scientists at Imperial College London invented the spray which when comes in contact with the body forms a seamless fabric.

-12. Cultural facts about Spain
+12. Cultural Facts about Spain

 Flamenco, a traditional folkloric intensely passionate art form of Spain that comprises songs, dances, and instrumental music is of great significance in Spain.